 Our behind the scenes staff: Whether it be business support, ecologists, GIS specialists, information officers, land use officers, zoologists or biologists, our staff have one thing in common: They love Alberta Parks!

 S'MORES!
 Alberta Parks’ campfires unite the yummy goodness of chocolate and marshmallows every year.

 William Watson Lodge provides year-round, barrier-free, wilderness lodging for persons with disabilities, seniors and their families.
 It's situated in beautiful Peter Lougheed Provincial Park, overlooking Lower Kananaskis Lake.

-Walking through wildflowers in White Goat Wilderness Area, with spectacular peaks over 3300 metres in elevation!
+Walking through wildflowers in White Goat Wilderness Area, with spectacular peaks over 3300 meters in elevation!
 The highest peaks have permanent snowfields and small glaciers.
 Flowering season begins at lower elevations in June and finishes in the high alpine meadows in mid-July.

-Alberta Parks connects text book learning to real life nature based experiences.
+Alberta Parks connects textbook learning to real life nature-based experiences.

 Saying yes to new adventures!
 The sense of exploration you get from hiking in a new area in Alberta Parks.